South Bend Tribune: Franklin Schurz Sr.

 F.A.
 Miller and his wife had no children.
 When F.A.
-Miller died in 1954, his nephew, Franklin D. Schurz Sr., became The Tribune's publisher.
+Miller died in 1954, his nephew, Franklin D. Schurz Sr., became the Tribunes publisher.
 Schurz already had worked for The Tribune company for nearly 30 years.

 Schurz earned a bachelor's degree and a master's of business administration degree from Harvard University, with a break for service in the U.S. Army during World War I. A popular legend has it that Franklin Schurz Sr., the publisher and a nephew of Alfred Miller, took polka lessons, then sponsored weekly polka nights on South Bend's Polish west side.
 The social events were a huge hit and helped establish inroads for the newspaper in the immigrant community.
 Such community outreach and the newspaper's aggressive reporting helped push the Tribune past the other remaining daily newspaper in town, the South Bend News-Times.
 The News-Times published its last edition on December 27, 1938.

 His son, Franklin Schurz Jr., succeeded him as the editor and publisher of the Tribune.
 Schurz Jr. joined the newspaper as an executive assistant in 1956, and later served as secretary, director, associate publisher, editor, publisher, executive vice president and president between 1972 and 1982, before the company's name changed to Schurz Communications.

 In December 1963, Tribune reporter Jack Colwell broke the story that the Studebaker Corp. auto company would shut down its factory in South Bend that month.
 The plant's shuttering left 7,000 employees without work and was among the biggest blows ever to the city's economy.
 Studebaker had started as a blacksmith and wagon production shop in South Bend in 1852.